Skip to content

 Tēnā koutou.

-My name is Nyree Andrews and I hold a Bachelor of Science in Psychology from Canterbury University and a Bachelor of Counselling from NMIT.
-I was brought up in Northland, have lived as an adult in Wellington, and settled in Nelson 12 years ago where I have raised my son.
+I hold degrees in both Psychology and Counselling.
+I was raised in Northland, have lived in Wellington, and settled in Nelson 12 years ago where I have raised my son.

 Portrait of Carla Zurne